Why teenagers need sleep

 - keep wake-up times on school days and weekends to within two hours of each other – this helps keep your child’s body clock regular

-- get out of bed when she wakes up in the morning, rather than staying in bed
+- get out of bed when they wake up in the morning, rather than staying in bed

 - spend the hour before lights out doing relaxing activities like reading a book, listening to music or having a warm shower or bath